Why do we focus on trivial things?

 - A proposal for a ￡21 annual coffee budget

-He suggested that the committee would breeze through the first proposal because it is complex and it is more difficult for people to voice their opinion on a complicated issue.
+He suggested that the committee would look past the first proposal because it is too difficult for people to voice their opinion on such a complicated issue.
 The committee would quickly move on to the proposal for the bike shed and spend far more time discussing it than they did the nuclear plant.
-They would spend even more time discussing the coffee budget, as the simplest of the three proposals.1
+Finally, they would spend the most amount of time discussing the coffee budget, as the simplest of the three proposals.1

-Due to this example, Parkinson’s law of triviality became known as bikeshedding, which is the term more colloquially used today.
+Due to this example, Parkinson’s law of triviality became known as bikeshedding, which is the term more commonly used today.

 Example 1 – Bikeshedding and data science

-Bikeshedding can also occur when a team is faced with a large amount of data.
-Large data sets can be overwhelming and complicated to understand, which leads to an attempt to summarize the data into a more digestible format.
-While it may be important to summarize large data sets so that more people can understand the information being presented, bikeshedding causes focus to be placed on menial components of the summarization.
+Bikeshedding can also occur when a team is faced with an overwhelming amount of data.
+Large data sets can be hard to understand, leading us to try and summarize them in a more digestible format.
+While it may be important to encapsulate large data sets so that more people can grasp the main take-aways, bikeshedding shifts our focus to menial components and away from the bigger picture.

-Reid Holmes, a professor of computer science, describes a scenario in software engineering, where scientists get bogged down on simple issues of summarization of large data sets.4 They may spend too much time deciding on the program to use, what the column names should be, and then how to format those columns.
-During all that time, the data is just sitting there.
-It is not being made a priority because it is overwhelming, so the scientists focus on simple decisions instead.
-The important component of the project, the data, gets sidelined for administrative tasks.
+Reid Holmes, a professor of computer science, describes this scenario in software engineering, where scientists get bogged down on simple issues when summarizing large data sets.4 They may spend too much time deciding on which program to use, what the column names should be, and then how to format those columns.
+During all that time, the data is just sitting there, left unaddressed.
+It is not being made a priority because it is overwhelming, so the scientists fixate on simple decisions instead.

-Even the decision to present data in columns, known as tabular summarization, may be a result of bikeshedding.
-It can seem like the simplest way to organize the data but grouping together large amounts of data into only a few columns can cause us to lose sight of relationships between discrete data points.4
+Even the decision to present data in columns, known as tabular summarization, may be a consequence of bikeshedding.
+This may seem like the most intuitive way to organize the data.
+However, grouping together large amounts of data into only a few columns can cause us to lose sight of relationships between discrete data points.4

-Homes points out that bikeshedding causes too much time in software engineering to be allocated to formatting tasks, and the instinct to use a simple method of summarization can cause us to miss out on interesting ideas expressed by data.4
+In short, bikeshedding causes software engineers to spend too much time formatting tasks.
+In addition, the instinct to use a simple method of summarization might make us miss out on causation expressed by data.4

-As mentioned in a Globe and Mail article, the basic Zoom package allows people to have 45-minute meetings for free.
-Harvey Schachter, the writer of the article, suggests that this is a perfect antidote for bikeshedding because it is a built-in time management tool.5 Knowing that our team only has 45 minutes to conduct a meeting may help us to stay focused on the important issues.
+The basic Zoom package allows people to have 45-minute meetings for free.
+Harvey Schachter, a writer specializing in management, suggests that this design is a perfect antidote for bikeshedding because it is a built-in time management tool.5 Knowing that our team only has 45 minutes to conduct a meeting helps us stay focused on the major points of discussion.
 Zoom even gives us reminders of how much time is left, meaning if the discussion has gotten off track, these reminders may help pull the group back to the important issue.
-Zoom takes the place of an in-person timekeeper and may help ensure that the purpose of the meeting is attended to because going overtime is not an option.
+Zoom takes the place of an in-person timekeeper and may help ensure we fulfill the purpose of the meeting because going overtime is simply not an option.

-Moreover, Zoom may help with the proposed method of diminishing the likelihood of bikeshedding by only having one item on a meeting agenda.
+Moreover, Zoom may help reduce bikeshedding by only allowing one item on a meeting agenda.
 Parkinson’s law states that issues will end up expanding to the time allocated to them, meaning that if we devote an entire 45-minute meeting to an issue, we are likely to use the entire Zoom call discussing that issue.
 This can be useful for complex ideas that require lengthy discussions.

 What it is

-Bikeshedding describes our tendency to spend too much time discussing trivial matters, and too little time discussing important matters as a result.
-It describes the inverse relationship between time spent and the importance of an issue.
+Bikeshedding describes our tendency to spend too much time discussing trivial matters, and too little time discussing important matters.
+This bias denotes an inverse relationship between time spent and the importance of an issue.

 Why it happens

-Bikeshedding occurs because it is much easier to discuss simple issues that we adequately comprehend.
-In group settings, we often look to voice our opinions as a sign of participation and we are more likely to be able to talk about a relatively simple issue because it is daunting to discuss a complicated issue, even if it is more important.
+Bikeshedding occurs because it is much easier to discuss simple issues we are confident that we comprehend.
+In group settings, we often look to voice our opinions as a sign of participation.
+We are more likely to talk about a relatively simple issue because it is daunting to discuss a complicated issue, even if it is more important.

 Example 1 – Bikeshedding and large data sets

-Just as an important proposal can seem daunting, large data sets can be overwhelming to tackle.
-As a result, scientists may spend too much time discussing simple matters like which program to use, and not enough time analyzing the data.
-Another effect of bikeshedding is the tendency in data summarization to choose the simplest method, which is usually tabular.
-Grouping discrete data points can cause interesting relationships between data to be missed.
+Large data sets can be overwhelming to tackle.
+As a result, scientists may spend too much time discussing simple matters like which program to use, and not enough time actually analyzing the data.
+Another effect of bikeshedding is our tendency to choose the simplest method for summarizing data. .
+Grouping discrete data points can cause us to overlook interesting relationships between data.

 Example 2 – Zoom: the antidote to bikeshedding